Skip to definition.

 - append, tag on, tack on, hang on

-Type of: aim, appurtenance, attach, bearing, bring together, change by reversal, change of course, create, fasten, fix, gear, heading, join, line, make, nail, paraphernalia, reverse, run up, sail, sailing, secure, sew, sew together, stitch, turn
+Type of: aim, appurtenance, attach, bearing, change of course, create, fasten, fix, gear, heading, join, line, make, nail, paraphernalia, run up, sail, secure, sew, sew together, stitch, stitch up

 Part of: ship